 Family Medicine Conferences

-This past year we moved to a half-day conference.
-This has increased the variety of learning experiences our residents now participate in during conference time.
-Our residents are actively engaged in our conferences, helping to plan the curriculum, select speakers, and provide conferences.
+Our Tuesday afternoon conferences form the backbone of our didactic curriculum.
+Our residents are actively engaged, helping to plan the curriculum, select speakers, and do some teaching themselves.
 We build our conference calendar around a repeating 18 month cycle that covers core content areas in Family Medicine.

 A conference afternoon might look something like this: